Please call us 1-888-319-1632 or email us to order

 All orders are shipped by overnight delivery and all shipments are coordinated with the customer prior to shipping so that you know they are coming.
 All insects are packaged in breathable containers in well insulated packaging.
 Packages are kept cool with frozen cold packs.
 We do not charge for our packaging.

 Shipping charges are in addition to the price of the insects.
+BE AWARE THAT OVERNIGHT RATES ARE QUITE HIGH.
 At your request, we will provide shipping quotes for your location.

 A Note About Permits

 All of the organisms we sell are regulated.
 Federal regulations require permits for any interstate transport and release of weed feeding organisms.
 State level approval is also required.
 The person responsible for securing permits is the person who receives and releases an organism — our customers.
 For your convenience, we secure all required permits for our customers, as well as supply regulators with required follow-up information.
 Since it usually takes weeks to months to secure a permit, there is not time to do it after you have already received your insects.
 Some, but not all vendors provide this service.
 Be aware of your obligations.

 - Exotic (non-native) weeds can be invasive.
 Introduced foreign weeds came without the successful co-evolved enemies present in their native ranges.
 Without these natural checks, the weeds are able to out-compete native vegetation.
 Introducing biological control agents can restore the natural checks and balances that control exotic weeds in their native habitats.

 - Biological controls are not a “quick fix”, but they are a permanent option for long-term management of invasive weeds.